TechnologyClassroom/HOSTS/README.md

 # HOSTS
 HOSTS files can help protect educational environments from inappropriate materials online.

-The goal is to only allow games on Fridays.
+The goal is to only allow games on Fridays while keeping a generally safe environment for children.
 Creative projects should be made Monday-Thursday.

+WARNING: I use this in addition to a content filter.
+This is not complete and does not claim to be.

 There are four main types of files here.
   * F files allow games.